zx80/flask-simple-auth/README.md

 - should try to reduce "no cover" pragmas
 - document ErrorResponse?
 - coverage should include demo run
-- add ldap password check how-to?
 - add JWT authorizations?
+OAuth2?
 - how to use external authentication stuff? eg LDAP? others? it should also work as an alternate pm…
 - refactor password manager in a separate class?